How to Allow MySQL Remote Connections

 How to Grant Remote Access to New MySQL Database?

-To grant remote user access to a specific database:
+Enter this command to grant remote user access to the new database:

 Conclusion

-With the appropriate credentials, a user originating from the specified IP address can now access your MySQL server from a remote machine.
+By following the steps in this guide, you have successfully enabled remote connections to your MySQL server.
+With the appropriate credentials, a user originating from the specified IP address can now access your MySQL server and database from a remote machine.

 Was this article helpful?